-Of course, in most situations, this might seem a pedantic quibble, because almost all of the countless Supreme Court cases relying on the Equal Protection Clause to protect voting rights can be justified under a different clause, the Article IV provision guaranteeing each state a proper republican form of government.
-21 But this Article IV clause is inapt in presidential elections, which are governed by an entirely different matrix of constitutional provisions in which strict voting equality need not be the rule.
-For example, under the express terms of Article II, a state legislature could (if permitted by its state constitution)22 directly pick electors even if that legislature were controlled by a party that lost the statewide popular vote in the most recent election.
+Of course, in most situations, this originalist point might seem a pedantic quibble, because almost all of the countless Supreme Court cases relying on the Equal Protection Clause to protect voting rights can be justified under a different clause, the Article IV provision guaranteeing each state a proper republican form of government.19 But this Article IV clause is inapt in presidential elections, which are governed by an entirely different matrix of constitutional provisions in which strict voting equality need not be the rule.
+For example, under the express terms of Article II, a state legislature could (if permitted by its state constitution20) directly pick electors even if that legislature were controlled by a party that lost the statewide popular vote in the most recent election.

 Which takes us straight to the Article II ISL argument endorsed by three other Bush justices-Chief Justice Rehnquist and Justices Scalia and Thomas, whom we shall call the Bush three.
 This argument was actually even more self-refuting than was the equal protection argument, whose obvious flaws it was designed to sidestep.
-The Bush three failed to understand that a state legislature is properly defined and bounded by the state constitution that gives the legislature life.
+The Bush three failed to understand (or even acknowledge) that a state legislature is properly defined and bounded by the state constitution that gives the legislature life.
 When state jurists attend to the state constitution in interpreting state election statutes, these judges are enforcing Article II, not undermining it.
 Even if a state constitution somehow does not apply of its own force, it nevertheless applies whenever a state legislature prior to a presidential Election Day has chosen to incorporate state constitutional principles into its state legislative schema for presidential elections, as the Florida legislature plainly had chosen to do prior to Election Day, 2000.
-This is a right and choice given to state legislatures by Article II itself.
-By disregarding this elemental and elementary point, the Bush three thus violated the very Article they were claiming to champion.
-Their argument not only fails, it implodes.
-It self-contradicts.
+This is a right and choice permitted to